trust-mfn-berlin/animals-as-objects/README.md

 4. Fix image paths `\` -> `/` , `)[images` -> `)[/images` to be consistent forward slashes & leading forward slash.
 Best done with a find and replace.
 5. Generate colours for articles that dont have them / lost them in merge. `npm run colours`
 6. Optimise images.
 Any new images should be downsized with a script `npm run images`

+Other possible errors include user pathways that reference articles that are now deleted / renamed, and featured articles for homepage graph view that reference articles that are now deleted / renamed